‘Cult Of Chucky’ Details And Teaser Confirm Another ‘Child’s Play’ Sequel [Video]

 A Deeper Look At Cult Of Chucky

-While the news that Cult of Chucky will be a direct to dvd/video release may not fill Child’s Play fans with confidence, Entertainment Weekly reveals this won’t be the usual, sub par production usually associated with such releases.
-For instance Don Mancini, who wrote 1988’s Child’s Play and has remained connected to the franchise throughout its 30 year life, will be deeply involved with Cult of Chucky.
+While the news that Cult of Chucky will be a direct-to-DVD/video release may not fill Child’s Play fans with confidence, Entertainment Weekly reveals this won’t be the usual, sub-par production usually associated with such releases.
+For instance, Don Mancini, who wrote 1988’s Child’s Play and has remained connected to the franchise throughout its 30-year life, will be deeply involved with Cult of Chucky.
 Manicini has written the screenplay for Curse of Chucky and is rumored to be directing the film.

 What is Cult of Chucky about?

-An early synopsis for the Child’s Play 7 sequel places Nica Pierce (Fiona Dourif) in an institute for the criminally insane, where she has been confined for the past four years, after having been convicted of the murders of Curse of Chucky.
+An early synopsis for the Child’s Play 7 sequel places Nica Pierce (Fiona Dourif) in an institute for the criminally insane, where she has been confined for the past four years, after having been convicted of the murders from Curse of Chucky.
 Things go from bad to worse for Nica, when her counselor introduces a new therapy tool, designed to help patients communicate more effectively: a Good Guy doll.

 As might be expected, chaos ensues, as the Chucky doll begins a murderous rampage throughout the institution, but one good thing does come from Chucky’s blood-shedding antics.
-As the murders are uncovered, Nica is forced to face the truth about what really happened in the past and she remembers that Chucky, not herself, had been the killer.
+As the murders are uncovered, Nica is forced to face the truth about what really happened in the past and she remembers that Chucky, not herself, was the killer.

 Thankfully, Nica doesn’t have to face Chucky alone in Cult of Chucky.
 All grown up and cast as an unlikely hero, Andy Barclay (Vincent) returns to save Nica and help her defeat Chucky once and for all.
-There’s just one obstacle: Tiffany is back as well and, ever the romantic, she’ll do anything to anyone to keep Chucky out of harm’s way.
+There’s just one obstacle: Tiffany is back as well, and ever the romantic, she’ll do anything to anyone to keep Chucky out of harm’s way.

 [Featured Image by Universal 1440 Entertainment]